Gourav2000/doc_scanner/README.md

 # doc_scanner

-Just like the name suggests a document scanner application bulit with flutter and android open cv library...
+Just like the name suggests a document scanner application built with flutter and android open cv library...

 ### Show some :heart: and star the repo to support the project